axelvaldez/radical-companies/_posts/3-radical-model/2023-03-28-an-alternative-system-for-creating-wealth-and-meaning.markdown

   <table class="_h2table">
    <tr>
     <th>Co-Ownership</th>
     <td>As a co-owner, you are no longer exchanging your time and skills for a wage.
-You are one of many owners and have rights to earned dividends, the wealth, that the company creates.</td>
+You are one of many owners and have rights to earned dividends, the wealth that the company creates.</td>
    </tr>
    <tr>
     <th>RADs</th>